Pabitrarp/suduku_app/README.md

 # Sudoku Solver 🧩

-A **React-based Sudoku Solver App** that lets users solve Sudoku puzzles, validate their progress, and even get hints when stuck.
+A **vite-based Sudoku Solver App** that lets users solve Sudoku puzzles, validate their progress, and even get hints when stuck.
 This app uses a backtracking algorithm to solve puzzles efficiently and is styled with Tailwind CSS for a clean, responsive design.

 ---